joshipreeti/Risk-Analytics-Quant-Models-Portfolio/README.md

 - **Model Comparison:** XGBoost marginally outperforms — Logistic Regression recommended for production (interpretable + regulator-friendly)

 ### 3. Volatility Modelling — ARCH and GARCH
-Volatility modelling using Bank of Baroda stock data to address why standard regression fails on financial returns.
+Volatility modelling using Bank of Baroda (BANKBARODA.NS) stock data — examining why standard regression fails on financial returns and how ARCH/GARCH models address this..
-*   **Stylized Facts:** Explores why returns are heteroskedastic and why that matters for risk managers.
-*   **ARCH Model:** Letting variance depend on past shocks (volatility clusters).
-*   **GARCH(1,1):** The industry standard for volatility forecasting, adding persistence to the model.
-*   **Market Context:** Forecasting and interpreting results within an active market environment.
+ -**Stylised Facts:** Fat tails, volatility clustering, and heteroskedasticity in daily returns
+- **ARCH(5):** Variance as a function of past 5 squared shocks — short memory
+- **GARCH(1,1):** Industry standard — adds persistence (β) for long memory
+- **GJR-GARCH(1,1):** Asymmetric volatility — tests leverage effect (γ) for equity returns
+- **Validation:** GARCH forecast (1.88%/day) compared against actual May 2026 realised volatility and live NSE options chain (ATM IV = 24.10%)

 ##  How to Run
 *   **Environment:** All notebooks run on Jupyter or Google Colab.
 *   **Dependencies:** Each notebook has a setup cell at the top with necessary installs (e.g., `pip install arch` or `yfinance`).